The Language Barrier in Malaysia

 Driving In Malaysia

 One thing that will make it easier to adjust to life in Malaysia is the fact that they drive on the left.
-This coupled with the world-class highways will make driving seem quite familiar to all British Expats that live in Malaysia.
+This, coupled with the world-class highways, will make driving seem quite familiar to all British Expats living in Malaysia.

-Although Malaysia maintains world class highways, many expats tend to take advantage of the developed public transport systems.
+Although Malaysia maintains world-class highways, many expats tend to take advantage of the developed public transport systems.
 This could be because of the traffic congestion in city centres.
-Another consideration you should take into account is the tolls and parking, which are common in the major Malaysian cities.
-For this you should think about registering for a Touch ‘n Go Card, which will allow you to securely make payments for parking and tolls without needing to carry pockets full of coins around all day.
+Another consideration you should take into account is tolls and parking charges, which are common in the major Malaysian cities.
+For this you should think about registering for a Touch ‘n Go Card, which will allow you to securely make payments for parking and tolls without needing to carry pockets full of coins all day.

-You will be allowed to drive on your UK drivers licence while living in Malaysia for up to three months, or up to a year if you have an international driving permit.
+You will be allowed to drive on your UK drivers licence while living in Malaysia for up to three months, or up to a year if you have an International Driving Permit (IDP).
 After this, you will need to convert your UK driving licence into a local Malaysian driving licence.